klingaman/twitter-covid-bot/README.md

 # covid19-data-bot

-A Twitter bot which posts the latest COVID-19 virus statistics.
+‎A Twitter bot which posts the latest COVID-19 virus statistics.
-{: .alert .alert-gitlab-blue}

 Example: